PlaidCloud/website/content/en/docs/concepts/workloads/controllers/cron-jobs.md

   see [Running automated tasks with CronJobs](/docs/tasks/job/automated-tasks-with-cron-jobs/).
 * For instructions to clean up failed or completed jobs automatically, see [Clean up Jobs automatically](/docs/concepts/workloads/controllers/job/#clean-up-finished-jobs-automatically)
-* `CronJob` is part of the Kubernetes REST API.
+* `CronJob` is part of the PlaidCloud REST API.
   Read the {{< api-reference page="workload-resources/cron-job-v1" >}}
-  object definition to understand the API for Kubernetes cron jobs.
+  object definition to understand the API for PlaidCloud cron jobs.